Full Playthrough

 Dark, Light, Air, Water, Ice, Fire, Nature, Earth

-Each Biome has multiple Villages / Hub spaces for players to interact with various NPCs to turn in quests, buy items, and trade with villagers.
+Each Biome has multiple Village / Hub spaces for players to interact with various NPCs to turn in quests, buy items, and trade with.

 Pre - Production